Usurp Synapse

-Usurp Synapse is a screamo band from Lafayette, Indiana.
-The group combines fast and frantic grindcore influenced drumming and guitar work, and raw screams.
+Usurp Synapse is an American screamo band from Lafayette, Indiana, formed in 1998.
+The band is known for their fast and frantic grindcore influenced drumming and guitar work, and raw screams.

 History

 Usurp Synapse formed in 1998 in Lafayette, Indiana.
 Their line up changed somewhat frequently during their initial run.
 Antonio Leiriao, their second vocalist, originally lived in New York before he moved to Indiana in 1999 to join the group.
 Most of their music was released through split albums with other artists, perhaps their most famous split being their Just Do It! record with Hassan I Sabbah, which included razor blades.
 Unconventional marketing methods such as this was utilized by the band throughout their run.

 In 2000, they toured the United States along with Jeromes Dream, who they also released a split with, and Racebannon from May to June.
 This would become the only major nationwide tour for the band.
 In 2001, they announced plans to do another tour in the United States, Europe, and Japan over the summer.
 They also announced plans to release a split with Pg.
 99, a split with Mara'akate shaped as Indiana, and what would have been the band's first full-length album, which was under the working title of ATM Diatribe.
 That same year Mike Dixon (who previously worked in the band Rep Seki) joined Usurp Synapse as the keyboardist.

 Later that same year it was announced that all plans, except for ATM Diatribe, had to be cancelled.
 ATM Diatribe was initially supposed to be released on compact disc and vinyl through Happy Couples Never Last, however that too was cancelled when the band broke up in the spring of 2001.
 The tracks from the ATM Diatribe sessions, along with the rest of the band's recorded discography, was eventually released on Disinformation Fix, a discography compilation released through Alone Records.